aimeos/aimeos-docs/src/infrastructure/mail.md

 For sending e-mails, you need the Aimeos [context](context.md) object, which is the dependency container of Aimeos.
-In manager, providers, controllers, client and admin objects, the context is always available via `getContext()`.
+In manager, providers, controllers, client and admin objects, the context is always available via `context()`.

 If you want to use the Aimeos mailer in any other code, please have a look at the documentation for your host application how to get the context: